ijknabla/OpenModelicaCompilerForPython/README.md

     print(session.getVersion())
 ```

-It is also possible to launch multiple versions of omc at the same time by explicitly specifying omc.
+It is also possible to open multiple sessions with different versions of omc at the same time by explicitly specifying omc.

 ```python3
 from contextlib import ExitStack